The Breathing Expert: Mouth Breathing Linked To ADHD, Diabetes & Child Sickness!

 TL;DR

-• Mouth breathing is linked to serious health conditions including ADHD, diabetes, and increased childhood illness rates
+• Mouth breathing is linked to ADHD, diabetes, and increased child sickness while nose breathing provides superior health benefits

 Key Moments